owncloud/ocis/docs/ocis/development/testing.md

 At the moment both can be applied to oCIS since the api of oCIS is designed to be compatible with ownCloud.

-As a storage backend we offer oCIS native storage, also called "oCIS".
+As a storage backend, we offer oCIS native storage, also called "ocis".
 This stores files directly on disk.
 Along with that we also provide `S3` storage driver.

 You can invoke two types of test suite runs: